 I joke that my job is to teach her to use her powers for good instead of evil.
 But it’s true, right?
 Isn’t that my job as a parent?
 To nudge her towards the light side of the force?
 To teach her that the things she says to people can be hurtful?

 I am not sure how she happened.
 (No, you don’t have to email me the birds and the bees script.)
 I mean that I am bewildered that she was born of me.
-I was about as far away as you could get from a popular mean girl when I was in high school!
+I was far from popular in high school!
 I was introverted and preferred books to people.
-My glasses were huge and my clothes unfashionable.
+My glasses were huge, and my clothes unfashionable.
 I won the Mythology Bowl in seventh grade.
-I spent all of high school in band.
-I was the band captain my senior year.
-The band captain.
+Literally, my team didn’t even try to help.
+They just let me answer all the questions.

 When in her element she is the queen bee.
 When she is taken from it, she curls into her Mommy’s arms and hides her face.
-How such anxiety and extreme confidence reside in one small body, I cannot fathom.
+How such anxiety and extreme confidence both reside in one small body, I cannot fathom.

 I know that the memories hurt.
-I still remember the mean girl that wouldn’t let me sit at her breakfast table in the cafeteria when I was a new freshman.
+I still remember the mean girl that wouldn’t let me sit at her breakfast table in the cafeteria when I was a freshman.
 She announced to the others, with the ugliest expression on her perfect little face, that she saw the outfit I was wearing at “Kmart.”
 Nevermind that my family had just lost our home and all our belongings in Hurricane Andrew the week before and that my single dad was doing the best he could with two teenage girls and a young son who missed their home and their mother. (